GLOBAL MARKETS-Wall Street pulls back on stocks, Treasury yields dip

 The sharp rise in short-dated yields has flattened the gap between two and 10-year U.S. yields to its lowest levels since the coronavirus pandemic hit global markets in March 2020.
 An inverted yield curve is widely seen as a predictor of future U.S. recessions.
 US2US10=RR

-The selloff in short-dated yields prompted fed fund futures to price in an aggressive 190 bps through the remainder of the year after a 25 bps rate hike last week.
+The sell-off in short-dated yields prompted fed fund futures to price in an aggressive 190 bps of interest rate rises through the remainder of the year after a 25 bps rate hike last week.
 Futures were nearly pricing in the probability of a 50 bps hike in May.

 Currency market activity continued to be relatively subdued, confirming the lack of any clear directional trends.

-Against the U.S. dollar, the yen JPY=EBS was down by 1330 GMT but held below 121 yen after Bank of Japan Governor Haruhiko Kuroda said it was premature to debate the exit from ultra-loose monetary policy.
+Against the U.S. dollar, the yen JPY=EBS was up slightly by 1500 GMT/1100 ET, but held around 121 yen after Bank of Japan Governor Haruhiko Kuroda said it was premature to debate the exit from ultra-loose monetary policy.

-The euro dropped 0.5% to $1.09715 EUR=EBS while sterling GBP=D3 was about half a percent weaker against a broadly stronger dollar =USD.
+The euro EUR=EBS and sterling GBP=D3 both fell about 0.4% against a broadly stronger dollar =USD.

 Global FX performancehttp://tmsnrt.rs/2egbfVh